PPWR applies in 77d 14h 08m 19s — 12 August 2026What to do →

 2. Add variants — Inside the model, add each colour × size combination.
 Each variant gets its own passport.

-4. Run compliance check — Click "Check compliance".
-AI validates against EU ESPR Article 7 and returns a DPP score with errors and fix suggestions.
+4. Run compliance check — AI validates against EU ESPR Article 7 and returns a DPP score with errors and fix suggestions.

 5. Publish — Once composition and origin are filled, click Publish.
 The passport becomes publicly accessible.